Dez White

-Edward Dezmon White (born August 23, 1979) is a former American football wide receiver in the National Football League (NFL).
-White was selected in the third round of the 2000 NFL Draft by the Chicago Bears and had a brief stint with the Atlanta Falcons.
+Edward Dezmon White (born August 23, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+White was selected in the third round of the 2000 NFL draft by the Chicago Bears and had a brief stint with the Atlanta Falcons.
 White attended the Bolles School in Jacksonville, Florida, where he played on the state championship football team in 1995 and the state runners-up team in 1996.
 White played college football at Georgia Tech.